jarnold92/King-Air-Performance---Data-Visualization/chapter1.md

 -Filter the data for Weight of 9500lbs, and temperature (TMP) of -20, 0 and 20 degrees.

--Build a line chart, with the cold data drawn with color 'blue', cool data in 'green', and warm data drawn with 'red'.
+-Build a line plot, with the cold data drawn with color 'blue', cool data in 'green', and warm data drawn with 'red'.

 -Always label your graphs!
 We are plotting 'Pressure Altitude' on the X-Axis and